094459/newsletter-oss-projects/README.md

 **trading-latency-benchmark**

 [trading-latency-benchmark](https://aws-oss.beachgeek.co.uk/3d1) This repository contains a network latency test stack that consists of Java based trading client and Ansible playbooks to coordinate distributed tests.
 Java based trading client is designed to send limit and cancel orders, allowing you to measure round-trip times of the network communication. (#177)

+### Observability

+**observability-solution-kit**

+[observability-solution-kit](https://aws-oss.beachgeek.co.uk/3d3) this repository is the Ollyv sdk.
+The Ollyv sdk offers a simple way to configure its behaviour through *.properties files, which are environment-specific.
+Currently code is provide from NodeLambda ✨ · NodeExpress 👟 · JavaSpring 🦚 (#177)

+**prometheus-rds-exporter**

+[prometheus-rds-exporter](https://aws-oss.beachgeek.co.uk/3mx) is a project from Vincent Mercier that provides a Prometheus exporter for AWS RDS.
+Check out the README, it is very detailed and well put together.
+It provides a lot of information on how they built this, examples of configurations as well as detailed configuration options. (#188)

 ### Security